 Starting a friendly game of touch football with the family or the neighborhood is a wonderful way to get your steps in and break a sweat.

-You don’t need to spend a dime or drive anywhere to reap the benefits of this awesome activity.
+You don’t need to spend a dime or drive anywhere to reap the benefits of this awesome exercise activity.
 It is also the perfect way to get the kids off their phones and into nature over the holidays.

 Ice Hockey for Keeping Fit in the Winter

-Hockey is a fun winter activity you may not have thought to try.
+Hockey is a fun winter activity plan you may not have thought to try.
 This super active sport burns about 200 calories in only 20 minutes and is fun as a competitive sport or a casual family game.

 You have to make sure you have protective gear on, but it is truly a sport that everyone can get into if they have basic ice skating skills.

 Don’t be afraid to try new things because you never know what you might love this winter!

 - Start with a great moisture-wicking base layer.
 The fabrics should pull the sweat away from your skin keeping you warmer.
 This is the most important layer.
 Spend a little extra money on it and make sure you wash it correctly.
 Follow the instructions because some fabrics should be dried, some not.

 - Dress in layers.
 Base layer, long sleeve top, lightweight fleece, then wind-resistant or water-resistant jacket.
 On the bottom, wear a base layer, then thin fleece-lined leggings topped with wind-resistant/water resistant pants.
 Of course, this depends on the activity and exercise you are doing.